ysfelhamri/rankgrabber/README.md

  6. The result will be in output.txt

 # About
-This program uses the Riotwatcher api to get data from riotgames then puts it in a usable form in output.txt so it can be used as a stream overlay for example.
+This program uses the Riotwatcher API to get data from riotgames then puts it in a usable form in output.txt so it can be used as a stream overlay for example.
 Customtkinter is used for the GUI and its elements.

 # Disclaimer